Can JetBlue Airways Corporation (JBLU) Remain Competitive?

-JetBlue Airways Corporation (NASDAQ:JBLU) went down by -0.51% from its latest closing price compared to the recent 1-year high of $16.39.
-The company’s stock price has collected -3.08% of loss in the last five trading sessions.
+JetBlue Airways Corporation (NASDAQ:JBLU) went up by 1.67% from its latest closing price compared to the recent 1-year high of $16.39.
+The company’s stock price has collected 0.13% of gains in the last five trading sessions.
 The Wall Street Journal reported on 11/18/22 that American, JetBlue Spar With DOJ as Antitrust Trial Winds Down

 Is It Worth Investing in JetBlue Airways Corporation (NASDAQ :JBLU) Right Now?